abdrahmansoltan/Learning-Notes/Frontend/JavaScript/3-DOM.md

 const newDOM = document.createRange().createContextualFragment(newMarkup);
 // now newDOM is like a big object of (virtual-DOM) that lives in memory NOT tha page

-// (5) selecting all elements that lives in our virtual-DOM and converting it to an array so that we can compare it with the real-DOM const newElements = Array.from(newDOM.querySelectorAll('*'));
+// (3) selecting all elements that lives in our virtual-DOM and converting it to an array so that we can compare it with the real-DOM const newElements = Array.from(newDOM.querySelectorAll('*'));

-// (6) selecting all elements that lives in our real-DOM and converting it to an array so that we can compare it with the virtual-DOM const curElements = Array.from(this._parentElement.querySelectorAll('*'));
+// (4) selecting all elements that lives in our real-DOM and converting it to an array so that we can compare it with the virtual-DOM const curElements = Array.from(document.querySelectorAll('*'));

-// (7) looping over the 2 arrays at the same time so that we can compare them newElements.forEach((newEl, i) => {
+// (5) looping over the 2 arrays at the same time so that we can compare them newElements.forEach((newEl, i) => {
   const curEl = curElements[i];

-  // (8) Updates changed TEXT
+  // Updates changed Text content if (
-  if (
     // comparing the (content) of the 2 nodes !newEl.isEqualNode(curEl) &&